CharlieKarafotias/tmgr/README.md

 ### Status Command

+The status command provides the user with the internal workings of the CLI.
+This includes information about the following:
+- The current working directory
-Returns the status of the program such as the current working directory, the location of the database folder, the total amount of tasks in the current database and more.
-This is not implemented yet.
+- The location of the database folder
+- The total amount of tasks in the current database
+- More to come as development progresses

 ### Todo Commands